-Medical CareWellness Care: Individualized programs are developed based on disease risk evaluations and consultations with pet owners.
+Medical Care Wellness Care: Individualized programs are developed based on disease risk evaluations and consultations with pet owners.
 Vaccinations, blood work testing, fecal parasite exams, dental examination, and preventative medication and diets are recommended after risk based assessments.

-Sick or Injured Pet Care: In-house bloodwork can be run to get results very quickly when your pet is sick.
-In combination with a physical exam, radiographs, bloodwork, and the history provided by the owner, we are able to diagnose and treat many ill animals in one visit.
-Dental ServicesRoutine dental cleaning and treatment of diseased teeth and gums are performed in our dedicated dental station.
-A brand-new, human-quality dental machine and lift table make for comfort and cleanliness when your pet's teeth are treated.
+Sick or Injured Pet Care: In-house blood tests can be run to get results quickly when your pet is sick.
+In combination with a physical exam, radiographs, blood work, and the history provided by the owner, we are able to diagnose and treat many ill animals in one visit.
+Dental ServicesDid you know that dental disease is the most common problem we see in pets?
+Routine dental cleaning and treatment of diseased teeth and gums are performed in our dedicated dental station.
+A dedicated dental machine and quiet lift table make for comfort and cleanliness while your pet's teeth are treated.
 We evaluate each tooth carefully and document gum recession to follow the progress of disease from one visit to the next.
 Surgical tooth removal is recommended only if the tooth in question is too diseased to be of benefit to your pet.
-We generally remove teeth that are loose or have substantial root exposure that would allow pockets of smelly debris and tartar to accumulate.
+We generally remove teeth that are loose, infected, or have substantial root exposure that would allow pockets of smelly debris, infection and tartar to accumulate.
+Dental blocks are routinely performed to numb the area, just as you have at your dentist.
+We also use our laser to sterilize infected pockets for teeth we are trying to save.

 HospitalizationWe have patient wards available for every size of animal, including an isolation area for those suspected of having contagious diseases.
 No overnight supervision is available.
 When patients are critical, we recommend overnight care at a local emergency hospital.